 April 1 – November 1.

 ARTICLE IV.
 GOVERNANCE

-Section 2.
-There shall be an Executive Committee composed of the elected officers and up to five elected members at large, plus the manager and assistant managers.
-The Executive Committee shall have the power to enforce market rules, empower committees, resolve interim questions arising from the operation of the market, and to contract for management of the market.
+Section 1.
+There shall be an Executive Committee composed of 9 members with terms of 3 years elected at the annual spring meeting.
+The Executive Committee shall have the power to enforce market rules, empower committees, resolve interim questions arising from the operation of the market, and to contract for the management of the market.